evrblk/monstera-example/README.md

 All core data structures are defined in protobufs in `./corepb/*`.
 Those structures are exposed from Monstera stubs and used by application cores to store data in BadgerDB. `./corepb/cloud.proto` has high level containers for requests and responses that are actually passed by Monstera.
 Monstera does not know anything about implementation of your application cores and only passes binary blobs as requests and responses for reads and updates.
+Message routing to a binary from and from a blob is based on `oneof` protobuf structure (see `./adapters.go` and `./stubs.go`).

+Take a look at tests (`./accounts_test.go`, `./locks_test.go` and `./namespaces_test.go`).
+Application cores are easily testable without any mocks, and even very complex business logic can be tested by feeding the correct seqeunce of commands since all application cores are state machines without side effects.

 ## Gateway server